mongodb/leafygreen-ui/README.md

 When you run `yarn fix`, we do the following:

-- We run `yarn prettier` so that we have consistently formatted code.
+- We run `yarn prettier:fix` so that we have consistently formatted code.
 - We run `yarn eslint:fix` to catch any syntax errors, unused variables, and any other easy-to-catch issues.

 To fix all files in the repository, run the following: